luckybutter/Resume/README.md

 I am glad you have found my resume App.

 I had a personal goal of creating a resume app for myself with the time constraint of 1 day to force me to try and create this app from start to finish without wiggle room to continuously develop and feature creep it to death.
+One huge stipulation here, I did not code this exclusively over the course of the day.
+I spent Memorial day with my girlfriend exercising, cleaning up the apartment, playing video games with her, had a long discussion with the team I am still building other products with and working in the free time.
+My personal work/life balance is extremely important to me but if there is something that needs to be done I will do it.

 It isn't meant to be perfect but to show a general overview of iOS Development Abilities.
 I would love to talk to you about my approach, things I want to improve/features to add and would love you know your opinion as well as your input on what to improve on.